turian/osqa-jsmath/README.markdown

 `(element.tagName && element.tagName.match(/^(script|noscript|style|textarea|pre)$/i));`

 Above are allowing jsMath to look for math in <code> tags.
-This is for the backtick \` trick, to get around markdown.
+This is for the backticks trick, to get around markdown.

 Move the entire jsMath/ folder into your skings js/ folder.
 The provided patch to osqa assumes you are using the default skin.